-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. 1)

-•

-Filed by the Ro egistrant 🗷
+Filed by the Registrant

-Filed by a Part y other than the Registrant□
+Filed by a Party other than the Registrant \Box

-Chec k the app ropriate box:
+Check the appropriate box:

-× Prelimir nary Proxy Statement
+- Preliminary Proxy Statement

-Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-Definitive Proxy Statement
+- Definitive Proxy Statement

-Definiti ve Additional Materials
+- Definitive Additional Materials

-Solicitin ng Material Pursuant to §240.14a-12
+- □ Soliciting Material Pursuant to §240.14a-12

 St. Mary Land & Exploration Company

 (Name of Registrant as Specified In Its Charter)

 (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payn nent of Fil ing Fee (Check the appropriate box):
+Payment of Filing Fee (Check the appropriate box):

-× No fee required.
+No fee required.

-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies:

-(2) Aggregate number of securities to which transaction applies:

-(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

-(4) Proposed maximum aggregate value of transaction:
+- Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction:

 (5) Total fee paid:

-• d previously with preliminary materials.
+□ Fee paid previously with preliminary materials.

-offsettii pox if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the ng fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the its filing.

-(1) Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:

-(3) Filing Party:
+- □ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party:

 (4) Date Filed:

-Persons who are to respond to the collection of information contained in this form are not required to respond unless the form displays a currently valid OMB control number.